ThioJoe/YT-Spammer-Purge/README.md

 ## Download & Windows Warning

-Because I haven't published software before, web browsers and Windows might block the exe from downloading / running as "unrecognized" until it builds a reputation as being safe.
+Because I haven't published software before, web browsers, antivirus softwares and Windows might block the exe from downloading / running as "unrecognized" until it builds a reputation as being safe.
 In the meantime, you can simply unblock the program by Right Clicking > Properties > Check 'Unblock' > Click Apply.
 You can confirm the download by selecting "keep".
 (If you see these warnings at all)

 ![Download Warnings](https://user-images.githubusercontent.com/12518330/139365793-75df4170-24d9-4724-b54a-43eddb64dd53.png)